rangken/rangken.github.com/_posts/2014-12-28-moving-to-jekyll-github-pages-wordpress.md

 ### SEO

-I did some basic SEO on the site, by generating the proper `meta`-tags for each page.
-First, I added the `tags`, `categories`, `name` and  `description` variables, then generated the tags in *head.html* with the following:
+I did some basic SEO on the site, by generating the proper `meta`-tags and related posts for each page.
+Also, each post automatically fills out the `alt` tag of the banner image (if applicable) with the title of the page.

+#### Meta tags
+First, I added the `tags`, `categories`, `name` and  `description` variables, then generated the tags in *head.html* with the following.
+Be sure to fill out a proper description, as it's the meta tag that matters.

 {% highlight html %}
+{% raw %}
 <meta name="description" content="{% if page.description %}{{ page.description | strip_html | strip_newlines }}{% else %}{{ site.description | strip_html  | strip_newlines }}{% endif %}">
 <meta name="keywords" content="{{page.tags | join: ' '}}, {{page.categories | join: ' ' }}"/>
 <meta name="author" content="{{ site.name }}">
+{% endraw %}
 {% endhighlight %}

 For example, this post has the following values: